Identity and Access Management Framework: A Complete Guide

 Key areas of cost reduction include:

-• Automated Provisioning & Deprovisioning: Avoid the need for a manual onboarding process (like our process that takes about 3-5 hours per new employee).
+Avoids the need for a manual onboarding process (which can take about 3-5 hours per new employee).
 For example, when a new sales representative joins the sales team, IAM will provision access to CRM, email, and collaboration tools, taking into account the project they will work on.

-• Reduced Administrative Burden: Using self-service/self-help reduces help desk calls for password resets and access requests; it is estimated that 40% of all help desk calls are password resets.
+Using self-service reduces help desk calls for password resets and access requests; it is estimated that 40% of all help desk calls are password resets.

 According to the Gartner report, organizations achieve a return on investment of up to 300% over three years through eliminating duplicate access rights, achieving optimized software licensing, and reducing the risk of compliance violations.